SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 	}

-So now, the login test woud use these two page objects as follows.
+So now, the login test would use these two page objects as follows.

 .. code-block:: java